Samsung Live Human Outdoor: Billboard caricature

 You are flipping through Sports Illustrated and a Lexus ES print ad starts behaving like a screen.
 The car appears to change color, its headlights flare on, the interior reveals itself, and the whole moment syncs to music.

 On a number of occasions I have featured examples of brands creating interactive print ads.
-In this latest example, the new Lexus 2013 ES is seen changing colors, turning on its headlights and exposing its interiors while music plays in this interactive print ad for the Oct.
+By “interactive print ad”, I mean a print page that becomes dynamic when paired with a tablet, with the page acting as the interface and the screen supplying light and motion.
+Here, the new Lexus 2013 ES is seen changing colors, turning on its headlights and exposing its interiors while music plays in this interactive print ad for the Oct.
 15 Sports Illustrated issue.

 Paper as a “display”